Western Australia: Geography

-Western Australia is bounded to the east by longitude 129°E, the meridian 129 degrees east of Greenwich, which defines the border with South Australia and the Northern Territory, and bounded by the Indian Ocean to the west and north.
+Western Australia is bounded to the east nominally by longitude 129°E, the meridian 129 degrees east of Greenwich, although the actual border with South Australia and the Northern Territory (as surveyed and marked or otherwise indicated on the ground) deviates from 129° east and is not a single straight line, and bounded by the Indian Ocean to the west and north.
 The International Hydrographic Organization (IHO) designates the body of water south of the continent as part of the Indian Ocean; in Australia it is officially gazetted as the Southern Ocean.

 The total length of the state's eastern border is 1862 km.
 There are 20781 km of coastline, including 7892 km of island coastline.
 The total land area occupied by the state is 2.5 e6km2.